 - Managing an online course

-Because of the weekly small-group interaction, your commitment is necessary for a productive and successful learning environment and to reap the benefits of the institute.
-In considering whether you want to register for the Summer Institute, please realize the following expectations for earning a certificate of completion.
-Participants:
+During the three-week session, you will be expected to check in on the course site daily, complete assignments that will help you prepare your online course, and engage in discussion boards with peers.
+Your commitment is necessary for a productive and successful learning environment and to reap the benefits of the institute.
+In considering whether or not to pursue a certificate for the Summer Institute, please note the following expectations for earning a certificate of completion:

 - Engage in weekly asynchronous discussions

 - Attend synchronous online class sessions via Zoom

 Participants will need daily access to: